 Digital cameras come in all shapes and sizes, catering to a wide range of budgets and experience levels.
 These include conventional DSLR cameras with comfortable ergonomics and established lens ecosystems, mirrorless models with cutting-edge autofocus systems and advanced video specs, and travel-friendly point-and-shoots, not to mention more niche models like retro-chic rangefinder-style cameras and bridge cameras with built-in superzoom lenses.
 With such a wide array of cameras on offer, it can be hard to narrow down your options.

 Thankfully, we've done some of that work for you.
-We've written over 110 digital camera reviews based on in-depth testing, and below, you'll find the best digital cameras to buy in 2024.
-Most of our picks here are interchangeable-lens cameras, but if you're looking for compact point-and-shoot options, you can check out our selection of the best compact cameras.
+We've written over 110 digital camera reviews based on our in-depth test bench, and below, you'll find the best digital cameras to buy in 2024.
+Most of our picks here are interchangeable-lens cameras, but if you're looking for a "digicam"—that is, a compact point-and-shoot, you can check out our selection of the best compact cameras.
 And if you're just getting started with photography, you might be better served by our best cameras for beginners.
 Finally, if you're looking for a camera to shoot videos with, check out the best video cameras or the best vlogging cameras we've tested.

 Nikon has been knocking it out of the park lately, and their latest enthusiast model, the Nikon Z 6III, is one of the best all-around hybrid cameras we've tested.
 With a unique partially stacked sensor, an excellent autofocus system, and some of the most advanced internal video recording specs of its class, this is a seriously well-rounded camera for both photography and video work.
 We're talking quick burst rates, minimal rolling shutter distortion, and 6k internal RAW recording.
 On top of that, it's well-built and weather-sealed, with effective in-body image stabilization (IBIS) and a high-resolution electronic viewfinder (EVF).